-The Clean Energy Cashback Scheme for Feed-in Tariffs
+The Clean Energy Cashback Scheme – The UK’s Feed-in Tariff

-The UK’s feed in tariff which pays homeowners and businesses money for generating clean green electricity to feed into the national grid starts in April 2010.
+The UK’s Feed-in Tariff, which pays homeowners and businesses money for generating clean green electricity to feed into the National Grid, started in April 2010.

-The government backed scheme called clean energy cashback is set to pay homes and businesses a rate of 36p per kilowatt hour produced from small renewable energy systems which although generous than other schemes around the world is not seen as enough for people to invest into green technology for their homes and commercial premises.
+The government-backed scheme called Clean Energy Cashback paid homes and businesses a rate of 36p per kilowatt hour (kWh) produced from small renewable energy systems.
+Although this scheme is more generous than other schemes worldwide, it is not seen as enough for people to invest in green technology for their homes and commercial premises.

-A YouGov survey produced this week which was commissioned by Friends of the Earth, the Cooperative Group and the Renewable Energy Association showed that a massive 71% of those surveyed would consider fitting green technology such as solar panels to their homes if they were paid enough to do so.
+A YouGov survey commissioned by Friends of the Earth, the Cooperative Group and the Renewable Energy Association showed that 71% of those surveyed would consider fitting green technology, such as solar panels, to their homes if paid enough.

 Of the 2,000 people questioned, a majority, 70%, also said that they would be willing to pay a little more on their electricity bills (10p per month) for the government to produce a more ambitious green energy plan on top of the already announced £1.17 per month.

-On the side of green energy production the 2,000 people were told that the UK currently produces the least amount of energy from renewable sources of the 27 countries in the EU.
-A massive 82% said that the current government’s record on producing energy from renewable sources was unacceptable.
+On the side of green energy production, 2,000 people were told that the UK currently produces the least amount of energy from renewable sources compared to the 27 countries in the EU.
+A massive 82% said that the current government’s record of producing energy from renewable sources was unacceptable.

 - less than 4kwp new build – 31p per kWh generated